itspangler/Adereon/methods.md

 ## Conclusion and Reflection

 While I enjoyed working on this project and hope to add to the map as Nate continues world-building, there are a lot of things that I feel could still be improved.
 For one, Nate drew in a few mountain ranges that I wasn't able to represent on the map I made.
 I ran into issues with the GeoJSON file format, specifically when using the multipolygon to single polygon tool, and had to start using shapefiles.
 I didn't load things into PostGIS, which probably would have simplified a lot.
-I also had issues in the print layout GUI with changing fonts (a documented issue on Mac), which is why I used a combination of fonts on the map itself.
+I couldn't get all of the country labels to display, and I also had issues in the print layout GUI with changing fonts (a documented issue on Mac), which is why I used a combination of fonts on the map itself.

 Overall, however, I'm pleased with how it turned out: